Aastha-Arora/citi-bike-trip-tableau/README.md

 **Trip Duration**

 Average trip duration for women is greater than the average trip duration for men.
 Also, the average trip duration over the weekend is greater than the average trip duration over the weekdays.
 This trend was observed across almost all categories of age for both males and females.

-<ins>Note:</ins> To analyze the bike ridership and trip duration, the age of bike riders was classified in four categories
+<ins>Note:</ins> To analyze the bike ridership and trip duration, the age of bike riders was classified in four categories:
 * Youth (Age < 25)
 * Young Adults (Age 25 to 39)
 * Middle-aged Adults (Age 40 to 59)